-In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of operations, of comprehensive income, of partners' capital and of cash flows present fairly, in all material respects, the financial position of Panhandle Eastern Pipe Line Company, LP and its subsidiaries at December 31, 2011, and the results of their operations and their cash flows for each of the two years in the period ended December 31, 2011 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated statements of operations, of comprehensive income (loss), of partners' capital and of cash flows for the year ended December 31, 2011 present fairly, in all material respects, the results of operations and cash flows of Panhandle Eastern Pipe Line Company, LP and its subsidiaries for the year ended December 31, 2011 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provide a reasonable basis for our opinion.